10 Best Things to Do at the Vatican

 7. Stroll through the Vatican Gardens

-If you are wondering how to visit the Vatican Gardens I can tell you that you can only do it with the help of the internal staff of the Museums: either through a guided tour or aboard a bus with audio guide.
+If you are wondering how to visit the Vatican Gardens, let me tell you that you can only do it with the internal staff of the Museums: either with a guided tour or aboard a bus with audio guide.

-Personal opinion: it is not a must if you are thinking of paying the entrance fee to the Museums just to see it, but while you are there, when you visit the Museum do not miss the tour.
+Personal opinion: it is not a must if you are thinking of paying the entrance fees to the Museums just to know it, but while you are there, when you visit the Museum do not miss the tour.

-While you're there, you might want to do a bit of sightseeing around the Vatican to get a more complete view of Rome.
-In the Vatican and its surroundings you will inevitably find hundreds of souvenir stores with the Pope's face even on tennis rackets.
+While you're there, you might want to explore a bit of the Vatican's surroundings to get a more complete view of Rome.
+In and around the Vatican you will inevitably find hundreds of souvenir stores with the Pope's face even on tennis rackets.
 But if you feel like taking a stroll beyond the Walls surrounding Vatican City, you will discover Prati, a residential neighborhood away from the masses where you can see Romans strolling, shopping or having an aperitivo.

-Via della Conciliazione is also worth a walk: its width and majesty leads to St. Peter's Square and connects it to Castel Sant'Angelo, which is also worth a visit.
+Via della Conciliazione is also worth a stroll: its breadth and majesty leads to St. Peter's Square and connects it to Castel Sant'Angelo, which is also worth a visit.

 9. Meet the Pope at the Vatican

-Expect crowds, as there are always religious groups and pilgrims who go there to attend these events, but if you feel like completing your visit to the Vatican with a meeting with the Pontiff, here's everything you need to know to see the Pope at the Vatican.
+Expect crowds, as there are always religious groups and pilgrims who go there to attend these events, but if you want to complete your visit to the Vatican with a meeting with the Pontiff, here's everything you need to know to see the Pope at the Vatican.

 10. Enjoy the gastronomy of the Vatican area